Aboualy/CarGallery/README.md

 # CarGallery_DApp
  Reactjs, web3.js, IPFS, Solidity, truffle framework, Ganache, MetaMask

+"A decentralized application (Dapp, dApp or DApp) is an application that is run by many users on a decentralized network with trustless protocols.”

 “MetaMask is an extension for accessing Ethereum enabled distributed applications, or "Dapps" in your normal Chrome browser!”